 Cementless repairing of tires requires direct pressure on the repair unit.
 The use of an inside envelope is required when curing tires through a retread chamber.
-The repair system also works well within any mold cure retread system as well as in section mold repair curing systems.
 When installing a repair unit without cement, care must be taken to ensure that the repair is installed as quickly as possible to prevent the repair from cooling and reducing the tack on the cushion gum.